HackRVA/badge2020/linux/README.md

 ```

 Instead of `myapp_callback`, use whatever function name you used
 for your app's callback entry point name.
+The "240" in the above code
+is the frequency in Hz at which your callback will be called.
+If your
+app does very little calculation and spends most of its time waiting
+for user input on the D-pad or button, then 30 might be a more
+appropriate number.

 Step 3: Write your app.
 Check `linux/linuxcompat.h` to see what functions
 you may call.
 You may need to include some header files to access some